Master of Legal Studies in Legal Studies

 All Master of Legal Studies students are required to take Introduction to the United States Legal System.
 This course will familiarize students with the structure of the U.S. legal system and fundamentals of legal reasoning and analysis.
 Additional curriculum requirements vary based on the student's chosen area of curricular specialization.

 • MLG students in the Business Law and Compliance curriculum must take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Contract Law and Strategies, Principles of Regulatory Law, Fundamentals of Business Law, Legal Writing and Analysis and Dispute Resolution.
 For the remaining coursework, students select from various course offerings in the Business Law and Compliance curricular specialization.
 The majority of courses in the Business Law and Compliance curriculum are offered asynchronously or synchronously via distance technology.
-Students take five courses that are offered via in-person instruction at the School of Law's San Antonio location.
+Students take up to five courses that are offered via in-person instruction at the School of Law's San Antonio, Texas location.

 • MLG students completing a personalized course of study must take a core set of courses designed to familiarize students with the fundamentals of legal institutions and legal reasoning and analysis, including Contract Law and Strategies, Principles of Regulatory Law, Fundamentals of Business Law, Legal Writing and Analysis and Dispute Resolution or ADR Doing Deals and Resolving Disputes Through Negotiation, Mediation and Arbitration.
 For the remaining coursework, students select from various courses offered by the School of Law.
 Courses are offered asynchronously or synchronously via distance technology and via in-person instruction at the School of Law.
 While the core set of courses are primarily offered via distance technology, the mode of delivery of the students' remaining coursework will depend on the students' personalized course of study.